uwhackweek/jupyterbook-template/book/projects/project_during.md

 We facilitate a project team formation session on the first day of the hackweek.
 During this time we will finalize project goals and objectives.
 Hackweek organizers and facilitators will help each team set reasonable goals and develop a roadmap for task completion.
 The checklist below can be used for the first team meeting to focus on team introductions, reviewing the project scope, and identifying tasks.

 * Team introductions:
-    * Introduce yourself and what interests you about this project?
+    * Introduce yourself and what interests you about this project
     * What are your unique learning goals?
     * How do you work best?
 What level of group interaction works for you?
     * What skills and background are you most excited to share with the team?